ednapiranha/node-level-kued/README.md

       }
     });

 This returns the key for that particular user.
 If there are no other users, this key is false.
+Let's add another user:

+    q.add('notjen', function (err, key) {
+      if (!err) {
+        console.log(key);
+      }
+    });

-Otherwise it is in the format of:
+Now that there are at least two users, the key returns in the format of:

     {
       origKey: 111,
       pairKey: 222
     }

-where pairKey is the group key.
+where origKey is the user key and pairKey is the group key.

 ## Get your pairing